shuozhixu/JVSTA_2026/README.md

 The purpose of this project is to calculate the local slip resistances (LSR) in body-centered cubic random alloys.
 MoNbTi is used here an example.

-To use the [ML models developed by Jian et al.](https://github.com/wrj2018/LSR_2026), one should, for a given alloy, calculate the LSR of both edge and screw dislocations on all four slip planes, {110}, {112}, {123}, and {134}.
-In other words, eight LAMMPS simulations are needed to obtain eight LSR values.
+To use the [ML model developed by Jian et al.](https://github.com/wrj2018/LSR_2026), one should, for a given alloy, calculate the mean LSR of both edge and screw dislocations on all four slip planes, {110}, {112}, {123}, and {134}.
+For each unique combination of dislocation character and slip plane, at least 10 LSR valuels are needed to obtain the mean LSR value.
+In other words, for a given alloy, 80 LAMMPS simulations are needed to obtain 80 LSR values.
+It follows that 8 mean LSR values will be provided to the ML model for that alloy.

 ## LAMMPS